 Living on campus during May Term is not mandatory.
 However, no refund for tuition, room or board will be given to students who do not attend May Term or who decide to live off campus.
 Please note that summer school sessions do have an additional cost for living on campus.

 Where will I live during May Term?

 All May Term and summer students who reside on campus will live in summer housing.
 The location of the summer housing building(s) changes from year to year, depending on facilities projects scheduled for the summer.
+In addition, due to the popularity of May Term, all students are required to have a roommate during this time.
+The roommate can be requested on the May/Summer housing form.
+If one is not requested, the staff will assign a student to share the space with you.
 Residence Life sends out information in late April regarding summer housing, including the summer housing building(s), move-over schedule, and the sign-up process.